tomLamprecht/Easy-ML-For-Java/README.md

 # Overview

-This Framework can be used to implement a Maschine Learning Algorithm.\
+This Framework can be used to implement a Machine Learning Algorithm.\
 It uses *Neural Networks* than can be described by the user of this Framework and an *Genetic Algorithm* to train those Networks.
 All Parameters can be choosen freely.

 - [Get Started](#get-started)